petsc/petsc/doc/install/download.rst

    $ git checkout vMAJOR.MINOR.PATCH

-We recommend users join the official PETSc :ref:`mailing lists <doc_mail>` to be submit any questions they may have directly to the development team, be notified of new major releases and bug-fixes, or to simply keep up to date with the current state of the library.
+We recommend users join the official PETSc :ref:`mailing lists <doc_mail>` to submit any questions they may have directly to the development team, to be notified of new releases, or to simply keep up to date with the current state of the library.

 Alternative: Obtain Release Version with Tarball